Gordonby/Snippets/AzureVMCustomScriptExtension/README.md

 - During creation of an Azure Virtual Machine
 - From within a Virtual Machine or local workstation

-In order to fulfill easy workstation configuration.
+In order to fulfill easy workstation configuration, just run using the AzureVMCustomScript extension or in a local PowerShell window (admin priv. required).

 eg.